 How difyctl Picks a Workspace

-Apps live in exactly one workspace, so every command runs against one.
-Normally that’s the workspace saved when you signed in. difyctl resolves it in this order, taking the first value it finds:
+Apps live in exactly one workspace, so every command that targets one needs a workspace to run against. difyctl resolves it in this order, taking the first value it finds:

 - The